 It seems that during the holidays we often choose to skip the most important meal of the day to “save room.”
-But then, by the time Thanksgiving or Christmas dinner comes around we’re completely ravenous.
-Having a protein- and fiber-packed start to your day can help curb your inner monster when it is time to chow down.
+But then, by the time Thanksgiving or Christmas dinner comes around, we’re completely ravenous.
+Having a protein- and fiber-packed start to your day can help curb your inner monster when it’s time to chow down.

 Opt for new recipes that incorporate local produce.
 The Hudson Valley is rich in resources and fantastic agricultural experts.
-Find a local farmer’s market and partake in varieties of produce that are unfamiliar.
-Or, spruce up an old boring vegetable dish to help entice even the pickiest of guests.
-Apple cider roasted Brussels sprouts come out sweet and tangy with the traditional bitter notes.
+Find a local farmers’ market and partake in varieties of produce that are unfamiliar.
+Or, spruce up a boring old vegetable dish to help entice even the pickiest of guests.
+Apple cider-roasted Brussels sprouts come out sweet and tangy with the traditional bitter notes.

 In the U.S., dinner plates have grown to be an astounding 11-13 inches.
 Try finding nine-inch plates for a smaller vessel to pile up the goods.
 Two inches may seem insignificant, but it can help reduce your intake and maybe even your waistline.

 Start your buffet plate by piling up those vegetable dishes.
 By the time you get to the macaroni and cheese and mashed potatoes, you will just have just enough room to just squeeze in the perfect bite.
-Vegetables are high in fiber, so consuming more of these nutrient-dense dishes may help you from reaching for a second helping of those carbohydrate and fat-laden dishes.
+Vegetables are healthy and high in fiber, so consuming more of these nutrient-dense dishes may help you from reaching for a second helping of those carbohydrate- and fat-laden dishes.

 No, not the whole bottle of Pinot!
-Make sure to drink plenty of water prior to meals and in between bites.
-Just eight ounces of red wine will run you an additional 192 calories and one bottle of beer, approximately 150 calories.
+Make sure to drink plenty of water prior to meals and between bites.
+Just eight ounces of red wine will run you an additional 192 calories, while one bottle of beer equates to approximately 150 calories.
 Try adding some flair and seasonal flavor to your water with exciting ice cubes.
 Freeze rosemary springs and cranberries in an ice cube tray for a visual and edible treat that’s healthy, too.